GeoCat/qgis-bridge-plugin/docs/source/installation.rst

     handle the data upload instead of the GeoServer REST API), you will need to have access to that database instance.
--   If you wish to let GeoServer import your data into PostGIS (i.e. through the REST API), you need to make sure that the `Importer extension <https://docs.geoserver.org/latest/en/user/extensions/importer/index.html>`_ is available on GeoServer.
+-   If you wish to let GeoServer import your data into PostGIS (i.e. through the REST API instead of direct access), you need to make sure that the `Importer extension <https://docs.geoserver.org/latest/en/user/extensions/importer/index.html>`_ is available on GeoServer.